aoliverg/MTUOC-eval/README.md

 An easy-to-use program for machine translation evaluation using automatic metrics.

-Windows version available at: http://lpg.uoc.edu/MTUOC/MTUOC-eval-2.0-win.zip
+Windows version available at: http://lpg.uoc.edu/MTUOC/MTUOC-eval-2.0-win.zip (copy the link above and paste in your browser)

 Full documentation in the wiki: https://github.com/aoliverg/MTUOC-eval/wiki